nerdoutlook/nerdoutlook/README.md

 - 👋 Hi, I’m Vincent
 - 👀 I’m interested in the applications of machine learning in business, security of personal and organizational information and
 - 🌱 I’m currently learning the nuances of Software Engineering.
+- What do Spanish programmers code in?
+Sí ++ 😎
 <!--- /*- 💞️ I’m looking to collaborate on ...... --->

 <!---